 - Rear No-Zone – The rear blind spot of a large truck extends approximately 200 feet behind the vehicle.
 For this reason and others, it is important not to tailgate or follow a large truck too closely.

 - Side No-Zones – The left-side blind spot on a truck is significantly smaller than the right-side blind spot.
 The left no-zone covers approximately one lane, while the right no-zone covers two lanes.
-Always pass large trucks on the left and do so as quickly and safely as possible.
+Always pass large trucks on the left as quickly and safely as possible.

 Use Caution When Merging and Passing